PPP asks CEC to order voter lists correction

 ISLAMABAD: The Pakistan People’s Party (PPP) on Friday demanded of the chief election commissioner to fulfil his constitutional responsibility and order correction in the voter lists.

-In a letter written to the CEC, in charge Central Election Cell PPP, Taj Haider, has mentioned the irregularities in the voter lists of constituency 200 of Larkana where in the 40 percent of the voter lists nearly 6,000 irregularities were found.
+In a letter written to the CEC, in charge Central Election Cell Pakistan People’s Party (PPP), Taj Haider, has mentioned the irregularities in the voter lists of constituency 200 of Larkana where in the 40 percent of the voter lists nearly 6,000 irregularities were found.

 Taj Haider said that in this regard a letter was written to the CEC on February 14, but the letter was responded by the district election commissioner, Larkana, asking the PPP to provide its lists in which the irregularities were noted.